TK-23/urbanopt-example-geojson-reopt-project/README.md

 bundle update
 bundle exec rake
 ```
-This example project optimizes the three scenarios at the aggregate scenario level and at the feature levels.
-Results are saved as updated .json files the respective scenario folders for future visualization and analysis.
+This example project includes 13 commercial and residential sites.
+All sites are first simulated for one year in OpenStudio  according to the scenario's mapper files.
+This initial process creates and populates a "run" folder, with subfolders for each scenario.

+Next, for each scenario, REopt is used to assess optimal solar and storage configurations at both the feature level (i.e. individual ownership of assets) and aggregated scenario level (i.e. community-scale resources).
+This process creates updated Scenario Report hashes and timeseries CSV files in the scenario's subfolder within the "run" folder that can be furthermore visualized and analyzed.